 Frequently Asked Questions: Treating Patients in a Difficult Economy

-A: A credit card customer can always request that a charge be questioned.
+- A credit card customer can always request that a charge be questioned.
 Normally, when this situation occurs, the credit card issuer will open an investigation into the disputed charge.
-During the investigation, the card issuer may withhold payment of the credit charge amount to the physician.
+During the investigation, the card issuer may withhold payment of the credit charge amount to the doctor.

 Office practices need to exercise caution when interacting with credit card companies to ensure they don’t violate patient confidentiality required under federal and state law.
 In this situation, your patient safety risk manager can help you ensure that patient confidentiality is maintained.